Herkimer (village), New York: Media

 Herkimer has one daily newspaper, the Times Telegram published in nearby Utica.
 Herkimer is also part of the Utica media market.
 Three radio stations are licensed to Herkimer: WNRS (1420 AM), WXUR (92.7 FM), and WVHC (91.5 FM) (which is licensed to Herkimer County Community College).

 Education

 The village is part of the Herkimer Central School District.

 Herkimer County Community College is a two-year community college in the northwestern part of the village, bounded on the north by Reservoir Road.

+Sports

+The Herkimer Originals are owned by Scott Flansburg, and have competed in the American Basketball Association since 2021.
+They utilize numerous local venues including Herkimer County Community College, Notre Dame High School, and Utica University.